hegerdes/VSCode-LaTeX-Container/ReadMe.md

 # Note: You need to have docker and vscode remote extentions installed
 ```
 ## About the image and tags
-There are four base images **debian-[buster|stretch], ubuntu-[focal|bionic]**.
-All these images have **texlive, texlive-latex-extra texlive-lang-english, texlive-luatex, texlive-xetex, texlive-pstricks, texlive-science, latexmk, cm-super, chktex** with additional tools like **git, zsh, python3 and pandoc** installed.
+There are multible base images **debian-[buster (depricated)|bullseye], ubuntu-[focal|bionic (depricated)]**, alpine.
+All these images have **texlive, texlive-latex-extra texlive-lang-english, texlive-luatex, texlive-xetex, texlive-pstricks, texlive-science, latexmk, cm-super, chktex** with additional tools like **git, zsh and pandoc(not in alpine)** installed.

 The slim images only contain **texlive, texlive-latex-extra, texlive-lang-english, latexmk, cm-super, chktex**
+If you want a minimal image use the alpine version, but this might lack common tools.

 There are two full images that contain **everything** in the LaTeX world except for docs.
-Thes are BIG and generally not recommended.
+Thes are BIG and generally not recommended for fast startups.

-There are a bunch of language specific images that are build up on the **buster-base** and **focal-base** images.
+There are a bunch of language specific images that are build up on the **bullseye-base** and **focal-base** images.
 Languages are: **all, arabic, chinese, cjk, cyrillic, czechslovak, english, european, french, german, greek, italian, japanese, korean, other, polish, portuguese, spanish**.

 Use one of these if your work on a non English project!
-Simply change the `VARIANT` arg in the devcontainer.json to `buster-lang-<YOUR_LANGUAGE>`.
+Simply change the `VARIANT` arg in the devcontainer.json to `bullseye-lang-<YOUR_LANGUAGE>`.

 ## The LaTeX template
 The template was build up over the time and is designed for satisfice projects.
 But I didn't start form scratch either.
 Credit goes to: